Math ClubMath Club

 To continue

-- Hull, J.C.
+• Hull, J.C.
 Options, Futures, and Other Derivatives.
 11th ed., Pearson.
-Bible of the field.
+The bible of the field.

-- Wilmott, P. Paul Wilmott on Quantitative Finance.
+• Wilmott, P. Paul Wilmott on Quantitative Finance.
 Wiley.
-Critical and practical voice.
+A critical, practical voice.